-The Volunteer Doula Program has been in existence since 1996.
-With the vision of providing a doula for every woman who wants one, the program has supported thousands of women during their pregnancy and trained over 500 doulas.
+The Volunteer Doula Program (VDP) has been in existence since 1996 with the vision of providing a doula for every woman who wants one.
+The VDP has supported thousands of individuals during their pregnancy and trained over 500 doulas.

 What is a doula?

-A Doula is a woman from the community who is trained to give continuous support throughout labour and delivery, as well as in the weeks before and after birth.
+A Doula is a person from the community who is trained to give continuous support throughout labour and delivery, as well as in the weeks before and after birth.
 A volunteer doula won’t replace friends and family.
 A doula’s role is to help you make informed decisions during pregnancy, birth and post-partum.
-She can help you to explore the risks and benefits of different types of pain medications and interventions and support you fully in your choices.
+They can help you to explore the risks and benefits of different types of pain medications and interventions and support you fully in your choices.

 Am I eligible?